|

 is only there for 'perv' value.
 Experimented with a ladies handicap

-for 2005 but it made no difference, scoring 21 points.
-Currently
+for 2005 which has continued ever since as it has made no difference,

 |